- Career Center Home

 - High school diploma or GED as required by the Texas Commission of Law Enforcement (TCOLE).

-- Ability to read, write and perform mathematical calculations at a level commonly associated with the completion of high school or equivalent.
+- Ability to read, write, and perform mathematical calculations at a level commonly associated with the completion of high school or equivalent.

 - Possession of a valid driver’s license issued by the State of Texas for the type of vehicle or equipment operated.